Walter Merlioun: Working for James IV

 Walter Merlioun was granted a pension for life of £40 in June 1499.
 In 1500 he was working at Holyrood Palace.

 In 1501 John Merlioun and two workmen were sent north to Darnaway Castle where the famous hall had recently been repaired, and James IV set up a household for his mistress Janet Kennedy.

 In October 1502 Walter Merlioun began work on a new chapel and "foirwerk" at Holyrood Palace.
 He was given a symbolic payment of 14 shillings called "God's penny".
 The fore work was a vaulted passageway serving as the entrance to the palace yard, and its remains can still be at Abbey Strand at the gate of the palace.
 The glazier Thomas Peebles worked in the upper floor of this building until 1537.
 In November 1505 Merlioun was paid 200 merks for his part of building a new tower at Holyrood Palace.

 Walter Merlioun was said to have paved Edinburgh's High Street.
 He became a semi-legendary figure in Edinburgh history, conflated with later stories, and said to have been a Frenchman.
 An arrangement of stones near the site of his house at Merlin's or Marlin's wynd was said to represent his coffin, visible before the area was cleared in 1785 for the building of South Bridge.
 Marlin's wynd is the close or street revealed by archaeologists under the floor of the Tron Kirk in 1974.

-Walter Merlioun was dead by 1521 and his widow Margaret Robisoun sold her property situated in the Lauder tenement in 1527.
+Walter Merlioun was dead by 1521 and his widow Margaret Robisoun sold her property situated in the tenenment of the late Robert Lauder in 1527.
 Properties records indicate the building was damaged in May 1544 when an English army burnt Edinburgh, an action in the war known as the Rough Wooing.